Shiba-Community-Dev/shibarium-bridge/README.md

 # Shibarium-Bridge

-The Shibarium bridge enables interoperability between multiple blocks networks.
+The Shibarium bridge enables interoperability between multiple blockchain networks.
 The features include token transfers from ethereum main chain to the Shibarium ecosystem.